werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    2. Create <code>werf.yaml</code> configuration file
+                    2. Create the <code>werf.yaml</code> configuration file
                 </div>
 <div markdown="1">
-Pay attention to an important param `project`, which is a _project name_ — werf will use it during _converge process_.
-This name cannot be changed easily later when your application is up and running without downtime and redeploying of the application.
+Pay attention to the crucial `project` parameter that stores a _project name_ since werf will be using it  extensively during the _converge process_.
+Changing this name later, when your application is up and running, involves downtime, and requires re-deploying the application.
 </div>
             </div>
         </div>